lambwaves/sequel_paper_trail/README.md

 ```

-Set info_for_paper_trail - additional info (Hash) which will be attached to versions table.
+Set info_for_paper_trail - additional info (Hash) which will be attached to the versions table.

 ```ruby
 # If you have 'release' and 'instance' columns in a versions table you can populate them.

 SequelPaperTrail.info_for_paper_trail = { release: 'asdf131234', instance: `hostname` }